Judge who presided over notorious 'kids for cash' case dies

 Edwin Kosik was 94.

-U.S. Marshal Martin Pane of Scranton says Kosik died Thursday morning.
-His son, Michael Kosik, tells The Times-Tribune of Scranton that Kosik died at a senior center outside Wilkes-Barre.
+Kosik died Thursday morning at a senior center outside Wilkes-Barre after a brief illness, said his son, Michael Kosik.

-Kosik was appointed to the federal bench in 1986 by President Ronald Reagan.
+Kosik, an Army veteran who fought in the Battle of the Bulge during World War II, was appointed to the federal bench in 1986 by President Ronald Reagan.
+He became a senior judge in 1996.
+He heard cases into his early 90s.

+Chief Judge Christopher C. Conner called his death a "profound loss to the legacy of our court."

+"His work ethic was extraordinary.
+He also had a tremendous record of public service as a veteran, as a state court judge and ultimately as a federal court judge in our district.
+I can say without hesitation that our dear colleague will be sorely missed," Conner said.

-He was best known for presiding over the "kids for cash" case, in which two local judges were accused of taking money from the developer of a pair of for-profit detention centers.
+Kosik presided over the "kids for cash" case, in which two local judges were accused of taking money from the developer of a pair of for-profit youth detention centers.

+The judges pleaded guilty to corruption charges in a deal with prosecutors that called for a sentence of more than seven years in prison.
+But Kosik rejected the plea bargain, saying the pair hadn't fully accepted responsibility for the crimes.